SomeoneElseOSM/Changeset1/README.md

 ### -user=112
 Specifies a user's userid to search for changesets for.
 Useful for when display names change, or when they contain characters that can't easily be passed from the command line.

+### -id=37428
+Specifies a changeset id to download.
+Use this instead of -display_name=, -user= or -time= to examine one specific changeset.

 ### -time="2013-11-04T20:53"
 The time, specified in a way that the API will understand, to search for changesets from.